-For patients who can’t fly commercially, Wings of Mercy is a unique, nonprofit organization providing free air transportation to distant medical centers.
+For patients who can’t travel commercially, Wings of Mercy is a unique, nonprofit organization providing free air transportation to distant medical centers.
 As a faith-based organization, we seek to honor God by serving and sustaining life for those in need.

 Serious or rare illnesses are not always treatable at local or even regional medical centers.
 Sometimes the best or only treatment can be hundreds of miles away.
 And, even when a patient’s health insurance will cover treatment, it rarely covers transportation to those services.
-That’s where we come in, connecting people who can’t handle the burden of commercial flights with volunteer pilots who can get them there.
+That’s where we come in, connecting people in need with volunteer pilots who can fly them safely to their destination.

 For every dollar donated, we deliver two dollars of service

 How we do it

 With accountability and stewardship, we ensure that 100 percent of all donations go directly toward sustaining the cost of our flights, most of which are fuel expenses.
 All our pilots are volunteers, generously lending their time and oftentimes their planes to our cause.
 With minimal staff and low overhead, we coordinate flights to meet appointments, pay for aviation fuel/expenses and raise funds to continue our operations.
 We are entirely funded by charitable contributions.